lunianfu1986/unbannow/content/posts/how-to-get-unbanned-from-escape-from-tarkov-in-2026-step-by-step.md

 seoTitle: "How to Get Unbanned from Escape from Tarkov in 2026 "
 seoDescription: How to Get Unbanned from Escape from Tarkov in 2026 Step by step
 ---
 If your Escape from Tarkov account is banned, then you need to file an appeal.
+So in this situation, how can you [get your Escape from Tarkov account unbanned](https://www.unbannow.com)?

 If you believe the ban was not caused by your own actions, but instead resulted from your account being stolen or from some other network-related error, you can write an appeal letter in English and submit it to the official Escape from Tarkov support team.
 Once the official customer service receives your appeal regarding your Tarkov account, they will reopen the investigation and provide a final response.
 The following are the specific steps for submitting an appeal letter; you can follow these steps and submit your appeal step by step:

 First, open this official website. <https://www.escapefromtarkov.com/support?lang=en>